 Updated by Bobby

-Added the Taylor GS Mini to the list at #2.
+Added the Taylor GS Mini to the list.
 Also linked to its individual review.
-Also updated grades/ratings for the Taylor BT2 and Yamaha FG800.
+Also updated grades and ratings for the Taylor BT2 and Yamaha FG800.
 Added compare buttons to the recommendations table.

 With a solid top and a nice blend of lows and highs coming out of the tonewood combination, the Taylor 114ce is the best midrange acoustic guitar we can recommend.
 You get a ton of high-end quality without going into a four figures price range.